Wildhoney/Switzerland/README.md

 > Note: By default events don't cross the shadow boundary unless the event has the `composed: true` option set.

 By using the `events` middleware, we gain access to the `event` function in our `props`.
-Each time our component re-renders an event is dispatched passing all of the current cheeses in the payload &ndash; we then use the native `addEventListener` to listen for these events.
+In our example, each time our component re-renders an event is dispatched passing all of the current cheeses in the payload &ndash; we then use the native `addEventListener` to listen for these events.

 ```javascript
 const swissCheese = document.querySelector('swiss-cheese');